castelvani/NNH_Java_System/README.md

 # NNH_Java_System
-Hotel Java system made for college final project
+Hotel Java system made for college final project, using design patterns (MVC, DAO, Facade)

 # How to test the project?
 Install postgreSQL and use the database.sql in the root to create tables, sequences and admin users